🌀 Welcome to The Ganga Files

 Stories, insights, practices, and transmissions—woven from devotion, remembrance, and lived experience.

-Fragments of the sacred pulled from the current and offered here, one ripple at a time.
+Fragments of the sacred pulled from the current and placed in your hands, one ripple at a time.

 Born from the deep waters of becoming,

-these are reflections from a life lived in rhythm with the Earth,
+these reflections move in rhythm with the Earth,

-guided by spirit, and rooted in the quiet knowing that everything is connected.
+guided by Spirit, rooted in the quiet knowing that everything is connected.

-What you’ll find here is not meant to teach you what to think—
+This is not here to tell you what to think—

 but to help you remember what you already know.